mozilla/gecko-dev/docs/code-quality/lint/linters/eslint-plugin-mozilla/rules/import-content-task-globals.rst

 import-content-task-globals
 ===========================

-For files containing ContentTask.spawn, SpecialPowers.spawn, and
-SpecialPowers.spawnChrome calls, this will automatically declare the frame script variables in the global scope.
-By default the configs only specify it for the mochitest based configurations.
+For files containing ContentTask.spawn calls, this will automatically declare the frame script variables in the global scope.
+ContentTask is only available to test files, so by default the configs only specify it for the mochitest based configurations.

 This saves setting the file as a mozilla/frame-script environment.